ritik8004/drupal_assignment/README.md

     * `vagrant ssh` to ssh into your vm
     Note: Before running any below commands in your VM.
 Please check your composer version that's need to be same as of your local machine.
 (Run `composer -v` both inside and outside).
     If any case composer version of your local machine and VM is not matching then downgrade or upgrade the version as per your requirement.
-Then run : `composer self-update version-number` (i.e 1.10.10)
+Then run : `composer self-update --1` (i.e 1.10.10)

   * From inside VM:
     * `blt blt:init:git-hooks`